jkielman/Are.na-moodboard/README.md

 # Are.na moodboard
-Moodboard built using Are.na channels and blocks.
-Powered by the Are.na api.
+Moodboards built using Are.na channels and blocks.
+Powered by Are.na's api.